lentzsch/Syphr/README.md

 The keyboard is pretty self explanatory so lets start with:

 ### The Plugboard
 The plugboard was very much like old timey telephon operator switch boards.
 A user would take a wire with plugs on either end and put one plug into one charachter, and the other plug into another.
 If a charachter input into the plugboard is one of those charachters, that input character would be swaped with the other.
 For example, if a user put a plug into "A" and connected it to "Q", if "A" came into the board it would out put as "Q" and if a "Q" came into the board it would output as "A".
+The machine came with eleven plug cables.

 ### The Rotors